-When I started cooking in the kitchen, it was forced by my mother, my whole aim used to be to finish the given work fast as soon as possible and dash out of the kitchen.
+When I started cooking in the kitchen, it was forced by my mother and my whole aim used to be to finish the given work fast as soon as possible and dash out of the kitchen.

 Later, when I started staying in a different city alone because of my job, I had to cook because I needed something to fill the stomach.

-After marriage I was completely a house wife, so started doing organised cooking.
+After marriage I was completely a housewife, so started doing organized cooking.
 Some disasters happened and calls to mom before each festival for the recipe of a particular dish were regular.

-Disasters in kitchen never encouraged me to try the same dish again.
-As I used to feel that already I had wasted so much… I should not take second chance.
+Disasters in the kitchen never encouraged me to try the same dish again.
+As I used to feel that already I had wasted so much… I should not take a second chance.

-Successful attempts and praises used to give energy and enthusiasm to try some thing new!!!
-But till now I was cooking only those dishes which have fixed recipes.
+Successful attempts and praises used to give energy and enthusiasm to try something new!!!
+But till now I was cooking only those dishes which had fixed recipes.
 It never occurred to me to do some experiments and create something new.
 Probably because I was in my own shell.
 My world was around my mother and my mother in law’s world where traditions were fixed.
 But now social media was slowly creeping into people’s life.
 People were getting introduced to unknown regions.
-I got introduced with the world of baking.
-I was so surprised to see that people bake breads and cookies in their kitchen ovens.
-Not only this, but many create new dishes by experimenting two different types of recipes together.
+I got introduced to the world of baking.
+I was so surprised to see that people bake bread and cookies in their kitchen ovens.
+Not only this, but many create new dishes by experimenting with two different types of recipes together.

 Success boosts our confidence a lot!!
 I was willing to prepare a dessert which should be a fusion of western and Indian cuisine.
-But at the same time it should not be complicated.
-Mawa/khoya (evaporated milk) Khoya/Mawais a traditional, classic, rich ingredient in many North Indian sweets preparations.
+But at the same time, it should not be complicated.
+Mawa/khoya (evaporated milk) a traditional, classic, rich ingredient in many Indian sweets preparations.
 A whole sweet could be done with khoya or it could be the base ingredient for other sweet or it can be used as a filling in sweets.
-It is even added in some vegetables and the best part is that I always prepare it rather than buying.
-So I decided to use khoya, all time favourite ingredient and prepare Khoya/Mawa Cheesecake.
-For the base of any cheesecake marie or graham crackers are generally used.
-I felt that instead of using graham crackers or marie cookies, Nankhatai (cookies prepared with clarified butter) would compliment this cheesecake better.
+It is even added in some vegetables and the best part is that I always prepare it at home rather than buying.
+So I decided to use khoya, an all-time favorite ingredient and prepare Khoya/Mawa Cheesecake.
+For the base of any cheesecake, Marie or graham crackers are generally used.
+I felt that instead of using graham crackers or marie cookies, Nankhatai (cookies prepared with clarified butter) would complement this cheesecake better.

 I wanted to create a small border around the cheesecake along with the base from the cookies.
 I had seen some pictures of cheesecake like this, and this brown border had always attracted me….!!!
 Cheesecake looked very pretty with this brown border and with the addition of khoya this Cheesecake became a perfect symphony of Indo-Western cuisine culture!!!